-Results in Table~\ref{tab:relationship_intent_empathy} indicate that the two dimensions are connected but sufficiently different.
-We report the ratings of the four perceived empathy aspects (each column) when each intent (each row) appears or not (``Intent=True'' and ``Intent=False''), and test whether the ratings are significantly different by intent occurrence.
-First, we observed that some expressed empathy intents can lead to significantly higher perceived empathy levels in certain aspects, suggesting that it is beneficial to convey such communicative intents in dialogues to improve conversational empathy.
-Second, we also noticed that each perceived empathy aspect is connected with a different set of expressed intents, yet most intents are only related to a few but not all of the four aspects.
-Third, in addition, the four perceived empathy aspects are also different from user satisfaction (which is an overall measure of conversational quality).
-In brief, these results suggest that the two dimensions (expressed intents and perceived empathy aspects) are related but also sufficiently different, yet a combination of them discloses more nuances of measuring empathy than any single dimension.
+Results in Table~\ref{tab:relationship_intent_empathy} show that the two dimensions are connected but sufficiently distinct.
+We report the ratings of the four perceived empathy aspects (each column) when each intent (each row) appears or not (``w/ INT'' and ``w/o INT''), and test whether ratings are significantly different by intent occurrence.
+First, we observed that some expressed empathy intents lead to significantly higher levels of perceived empathy in certain aspects, suggesting the value of conveying such intents to improve conversational empathy.
+Second, each perceived empathy aspect is connected with a distinct set of expressed intents and most expressed communicative intents are only related to a subset of the four perceived aspects.
+Lastly, perceived empathy aspects differ from overall user satisfaction, yet have Spearman correlation coefficients of 0.410, 0.396, 0.099 and 0.580, all significant at 0.0001 level except perceived sympathy---indicating high correlation.
+In summary, these findings suggest the nuanced and multi-faceted nature of empathy measurement: two dimensions (expressed intents and perceived empathy aspects) are related but sufficiently different, and perceived empathy aspects are directly related to conversation satisfaction.